 Online Options for Living Plastic-Free in Italy

 Finding plastic-free in Italy is probably easiest online.
 There are plenty of online shops to find beauty and house goods.
 Unfortunately, these stores are often more expensive as the shipping costs add up.
 Some options are:

-- FriendlyShop.it Shipping from 4.90 euro in Italy and is free for over 68 euros
+- FriendlyShop.it Shipping from 4.90 euros in Italy and is free for over 68 euros

-- Serendipity Shipping starts at 7,50 euro, and is free after 65 euro
+- Serendipity Shipping starts at 7.50 euros and is free after 65 euro

 - Gea Primarily beauty products, including deodorant and toothpaste!
-However, free shipping only over 100 euros!
+However, free shipping is only over 100 euros!

 Take Advantage of the Market

-Best way to live plastic free in Italy when it comes to food: shop at the market!
+The best way to live plastic-free in Italy when it comes to food: shop at the market!
 Bring your own bag and ask vendors not to put veggies and fruits in one of their bags.
 Normally these market bags are biodegradable and you can use them for holding compost.
 Markets will have all the fruit, veggies, meat, salumi, and cheeses, you can want.
 Depending on your market you may also find milk, coffee, and other necessities in plastic-free form.
 Best to keep an eye out and check it out.
 For example, at Porta Palazzo in Turin, I have found fresh pasta stands that will put all pasta in a paper bag.
-As well as vendors who sell greek yoghurt, cottage cheese, and mozzarella in bulk.
+As well as vendors who sell Greek yoghurt, cottage cheese, and mozzarella in bulk.
 Now, if you order directly, they will always put it in a flimsy plastic container, BUT if you bring your own container, they are happy to fill it up for you.
 So save all your glass or sturdy plastic containers and bring it on by next time!

 Some Plastic-Free in Italy Essentials